minprog/programmeren-1/quality/aspects/scope/index.md

 # Scope

-Try to restrict the scope, the lifespan, of a variable as much as possible.
-That way you let go of unused memory as fast as possible, but more importantly you do not clutter the namespace with unused variables.
-That makes it just a little easier to find names for new variables, without resorting to names like `new_count` and `user2`.

-For instance, take this for-loop:

-    int i;
+From earlier, you know that you can declare, initialize and assign variables at various points in your programs.
+At some point in the development of programming languages, it was needed to at least declare all variables at the top of a file or function.
+With current compilers, this is not needed at all.
+Instead, it is now common to declare and initialize variables as **late** as possible.
+For example, you have seen `for`-loops where the loop variable is declared inside the loop:

-    for (i = 0; i < 10; i++) {
+    for (int i = 0; i < 10; i++)
-        printf("hello");
+    {
+        ...
     }

-Here the variable `i` continues to exist beyond the body of the for-loop, even though it probably won't see any use.
-So do this instead of the above:
+Doing it like that even helps you prevent programming errors.
+For example, if we try to print the variable `i` after the loop terminates, we get an error *while compiling*.
+This error helps us understand that our idea for a solution might not be quite correct, yet.

+    printf("%d\n", i);   // use of undeclared identifier

+Say we are using a loop to calculate a sum and we want to print that.
+We then need to declare the variable **outside** the loop, lest we get the same error as above.
+So, we decide that we *need* to access that variable later and we make an intentional decision about the scope of that variable.

+    int sum = 0;
-    for (int i = 0; i < 10; i++) {
+    for (int i = 0; i < 10; i++)
-        printf("hello");
+    {
+        sum += array[i];
     }
+    printf("%d\n", sum);

 ## Late declaration

-Try to declare your variables as late as possible by moving your variables as close as possible to the code where it's actually used.
-Not only does this make your code easier to read, it also makes it much easier to spot which pieces of code are independent of each other.
+The above is about `for`-loops but declaring late is something you should always consider.
+Not only does this make your code easier to read, it also makes it much easier to spot which pieces of code are **independent** of each other.

 So don't do this:

-    void my_function()
+    int main(void)
     {
         int count = 0;
         // code
+        // ...
         // some more code
         count += 1;
     }

 But do this:

-    void my_function()
+    int main(void)
     {
         // code
         // some more code

-        int count = 0;
+        // count has nothing to do with the code above! int count = 0;
         count += 1;
     }